 The concepts of authenticity or being your authentic self are commonly defined as the quality of being honest and truthful, both to ourselves and others.
 In the context of self-development, authenticity describes how closely we’re living up to our personal values.
 But what does it mean to be our authentic selves in this sense?

-As an educational researcher, specializing in personal growth and self-care, I get this question a lot.
+As an educational researcher specializing in personal & professional growth, I get this question a lot.
 And while there’s no one-size-fits-all answer, there are some key elements that are common to most definitions of authenticity.

 Keep reading if you want to learn about the different ways of being authentic and why authenticity is important for our development.